openownership/openownership.beta/_visualisation/optional/charts.md

 * The scale runs from 0% at the closest point to the Node, to 100% at the further point.
 * Label the scale either Ownership or Control as appropriate.

+The chart must be complete (otherwise it will be misleadingly oversimplified).

+* All Beneficiaries present in the main diagram should have representation within the Chart, either by:
+  * Appearing directly, labelled against a bar; or
+  * The inclusion of a Beneficiary that is further along the Chain.
-If a Beneficiary is shown in the diagram, it must appear in the chart (otherwise the breakdown is misleadingly simplified).
-However, you can group Beneficiaries into a single bar (see below) if desired.
+* If this leads to a Chart with too many bars, so you can group multiple Beneficiaries into a single bar (see below).
+* In practice, it is likely you will want to show a separate bar for each Beneficiary that you want to highlight, and then one further grouped bar for all other Beneficiaries.

 ## Bar Grouping